BWibo/3dcitydb-mkdocs/docs/3dcitydb/feature-module.md

    in `val_codespace`.
 4. `highReference` of type `core:Code`: Stored the same way as `lowReference`.

-Additionally, the `join` property in the JSON defines a hierarchical relationship, where each of these attributes is linked back to the parent through the `parent_id` foreign key.
+Additionally, the `"join"` property in the JSON defines a hierarchical relationship, where each of these attributes is linked back to the parent through the `parent_id` foreign key.
 This means that each nested attribute should be stored in a separate row, all referencing the same parent `id`.
-Since `Height` does not store an own value, the parent row will have `NULL` in all `val_*` columns.
+Since `con:Height` does not store an own `"value"`, the parent row will have `NULL` in all `val_*` columns.

 | id | name            | parent_id | val_string          | val_double | val_uom | val_codespace                    | ... |